Providers

 async onInit() {

-// Called during app.init() or on first request
+// Called during app.init() or lazily on first app.fetch(),

 await this.connect()